 evaluate your options.
 It's free and you don't even have to sacrifice

 your hectic schedules.
-You can email, text me at 408-605-5927 or swing by my office in Green Lake at your convenience.
+You can email, text me at 408-605-5927 or swing by my office in Seattle at your convenience.

 Winter is an excellent time for making improvements to your home.
 Temperatures might be cooler but contractors' schedules are lighter.
 The season is perfect for making changes to your home that improve your comfort as well as your resale value.
 Here are six ways to bring more comfort to your home and give you better chances to sell during the homebuying and selling season.